Saghen/blink.cmp/README.md

   },

   trigger = {
+    completion = {
       -- regex used to get the text when fuzzy matching -- changing this may break some sources, so please report if you run into issues -- todo: shouldnt this also affect the accept command? should this also be per language? context_regex = '[%w_\\-]',
       -- LSPs can indicate when to show the completion window via trigger characters -- however, some LSPs (*cough* tsserver *cough*) return characters that would essentially -- always show the window.
 We block these by default blocked_trigger_characters = { ' ', '\n', '\t' }, -- when true, will show the completion window when the cursor comes after a trigger character when entering insert mode show_on_insert_on_trigger_character = true,
+    },

+    signature_help = {
+      enabled = false,
+      blocked_trigger_characters = {},
+      blocked_retrigger_characters = {},
+      -- when true, will show the signature help window when the cursor comes after a trigger character when entering insert mode show_on_insert_on_trigger_character = true,
+    },
   },

   fuzzy = {